-Staff from the Center for the Study of Crime, Delinquency and Corrections at Southern Illinois University at Carbondale completed the evaluation of this probation project in September.
+Staff from the Center for the Study of Crime, Delinquency and Corrections at Southern Illinois University at Carbondale completed the evaluation of this probation project in

+September.
 The report provides an overview of the project and cites a number of issues and considerations that must be addressed by jurisdictions interested in implementing school-based probation.
-A final report has been received and a program summary describing the findings of the evaluation is being drafted.
+A final report has been received and a program summary describing the findings of the evaluation is complete and awaiting final review before publication.